What does a Clinical Research Nurse Coordinator do?

 - Bachelor’s degree in Nursing (BSN) required; Master’s degree preferred.

-- Strong understanding of clinical research principles and regulatory requirements.
+- Strong knowledge of clinical trial regulations and ethical guidelines.

 Is becoming a Clinical Research Nurse Coordinator a good career path?